 - Imported pork from some countries can be farmed using added growth promotants.

-- New Zealand pigs are not castrated and some countries that import pork into New Zealand are allowed to castrate piglets without pain relief, which is illegal here.
+™certified farms are not castrated.
+At least 95% of New Zealand’s commercially farmed pigs are from PigCare ™certified farms.
+Some countries that import pork in New Zealand are allowed to castrate piglets without pain relief, which is illegal here.

 Countries we imported pork from in 2018: